Ferdinand Piëch: Biography

-Piëch held a small engineering company in the time between leaving Porsche AG and joining Audi, and while there, he developed a 5-cylinder in-line diesel engine for Mercedes-Benz.
-He picked up the concept again after moving to Audi, because there was a market demand for engines with more than 4 cylinders.
-At the time, Audi (and the Audi-derived VW Passat/Santana model range) used longitudinally mounted inline engines and front wheel drive.
-More conservative layouts with 6 cylinders were rejected because of engineering and production costs (V6 engine) or packaging requirements (straight 6 did not fit because front wheel drive required that it be mounted in front of the axle).
+Between his departure from Porsche and his move to Audi, Piëch ran a small engineering company, during which time he developed a five-cylinder in-line diesel engine for Mercedes-Benz.
+Upon joining Audi, he revisited this concept, as market demand for engines with more than four cylinders was rising.
+At the time, Audi (and the Audi-derived VW Passat/Santana model range) used longitudinally mounted inline engines and front-wheel drive.
+More conventional layouts with six cylinders, such as a V6 engine or a straight-six, were dismissed due to production costs or packaging limitations, as the latter would not fit with front-wheel drive configurations.